AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/dynamic_storage_management/dyn01_common_high_integrity_restrictions.rst

       ...
       X := S;

-For No_Coextensions, use a variable of a named access type:
+For :ada:`No_Coextensions`, use a variable of a named access type:

    .. code-block:: Ada